folaaramide/100-days-of-devops/README.md

 ---

 > 📌 _“Infrastructure as code is more than automation – it’s a discipline, a mindset, and a roadmap to scalable systems.”_

-Each day contains subfolders for the three projects: